 Picture yourself stronger, with more flexibility and energy, feeling 10 or 20 years younger.

 Change your pain and get more out of life.

 Gentle yoga, breathing and meditation techniques can help many different types of pain, including

 Shoulder Pain, Including Frozen Shoulder

 I am here to help.

-I have been practising yoga for decades, and I credit yoga and meditation for helping me to find freedom from the chronic pain I had for years after fracturing my pelvis when I fell off a horse.
-Over the past 5 years, I’ve dedicated myself to learning current scientific research as well as yogic principles as they relate to relieving chronic pain.
+Yoga and meditation have helped me to find freedom from the chronic pain I had for years after fracturing my pelvis when I fell off a horse.
+Over the past few years, I've been on a journey of discovery - meshing current scientific research and yogic principles as they relate to relieving chronic pain, anxiety and depression.

 Our bodies and minds have an incredible ability to heal, and with patience and perseverance, you can learn how to apply these practices in your life.

 - You want to feel younger and more energetic.